vindarel/common-lisp-course-in-videos/README.md

 You can now **learn Common Lisp with my [videos on the Udemy platform](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358)**.
 At the time of writing, I consider it half done (but the chapters there are complete).
 If you subscribe now, you'll have access to the new content that I'm working on.
 I truly believe this course to be **the most effective way to learn Common Lisp today**.
 I am genuinely happy to share all that with you.

-This course is the result of my experience writing new material, answering questions, writing libraries, software, demos, starter kits and using CL in production© [^1].
+This course is the result of my experience writing new material, answering questions, writing libraries, software, demos, starter kits, contributing to and starting ambitious projects (Nyxt, Lem, CIEL…) and using CL in production© [^1].
 I run my own small business [^2].

 *Here's a [60% coupon until October 10th, 2023](https://www.udemy.com/course/common-lisp-programming/?couponCode=LISPMACROSPOWER).* *If you are a student, drop me a line for a free link.*